tokkonopapa/WordPress-IP-Geo-Block/_codex/99. Filter hooks/ip-geo-block-backup-dir.md

   public area.
 </div>

-The CSV format is as follows :
+The CSV format is as follows:

 | Entry      | Description                                                    |
 |:-----------|:---------------------------------------------------------------|